Dickie Boon

 Richard Robinson Boon (January 10, 1878 – May 3, 1961) known as Dickie Boon was a Canadian ice hockey forward and manager.
 He played for the Montreal Hockey Club (Montreal HC) of the Canadian Amateur Hockey League (CAHL) and the Montreal Wanderers of the Federal Amateur Hockey League (FAHL) in the early 1900s.
 He was a player on two Stanley Cup winning teams and managed the Wanderers to four Cup titles.
 Boon was uncle to Lucille Wheeler-Vaughan, Canadian and world ski champion.

 Early life

-Born in Belleville, Ontario, one of seven children, four boys and three girls.
+Born in Belleville, Ontario, he was one of seven children, four boys and three girls.
 Boon moved with his family to Montreal, where he became involved in several sports in his youth.
 He was a proficient speed skater, winning the 1892 Junior Amateur Championship.
 He was also involved in rowing and canoeing.
 The family home was on the present site of the Windsor train station in Montreal.